zeroluck/docs/sources/admin-guide/cache-refresh/index.md

   hostnames with the according port.

 * _Base DN:_ This contains the location of the Active Directory/LDAP
-  tree from where the Gluu Server shall read the user information.
+  tree from where the Gluu Server reads the user information.

-* _Enabled:_ This check-box is to save and push the changes and only to be used when the server administrator has entered all the required values.
+* _Enabled:_ This check-box is to save and push the changes.
+It is only to be used when the server administrator has entered all the required values.

 * _Change Bind Password:_ This can be used for a new password or to